Florence Aya: Background

 Aya attended her primary school at Waka Girls Primary School from 1957 to 1961.
 She proceeded to Government Girls College, Dalle, Kano state.

-From 1962 to 1966, she worked at the Kashim Ibrahim Library, Ahmadu Bello University, in 1963 to 1969 and as a confidential secretary in the Faculty of Engineering, Ahmadu Bello University Zaria from 1972 to 1984.
+From 1962 to 1966, she worked at the Kashim Ibrahim Library, Ahmadu Bello University, from 1963 to 1969, and as a confidential secretary in the Faculty of Engineering, Ahmadu Bello University Zaria from 1972 to 1984.
 She was a petroleum products dealer with African Petroleum from 1984 to 1989.